arthurdouillard/hugo-website/content/post/nato-challenge.md

 they are also faster.
 RetinaNet’s single-stage architecture is an exception: it reaches two-stage performance while having single-stage speed!

-On the figure 2 below, you can see a comparison of various object detection architectures.
+On the figure 2 below, you can see a comparison of object detection architectures.

 {{< figure src="/figures/cmp_obj_detect.png" caption="*Figure 2: Performance of object detection algorithms*" >}}

-RetinaNet is made of several components.
+RetinaNet is made of four components.
 We’ll try to describe how the data is transformed through every step.

 {{< figure src="/figures/retinanet.png" caption="*Figure 3: The RetinaNet architecture*" >}}